jdefrance7/SeniorDesignProject/AST-CAN485/README.md

 An inertial measurement unit (IMU) sensor uses various physics principles to obtain information about an object's orientation, speed, and acceleration in space.

-Data is retreived from the IMUs by the AST-CAN485 using the Inter-Integrated Circuit serial bus protocol (I2C).
+The BNO055 Absolute Orientation Sensor by Adafruit was chosen as the best candidate for this project, and its data is retreived by the AST-CAN485 using the Inter-Integrated Circuit serial bus protocol (I2C).

 ### UAVCAN

 "UAVCAN is an open lightweight protocol designed for reliable intravehicular communication in aerospace and robotic applications over CAN bus..." - [uavcan.org](https://uavcan.org/)

-Orientation data is sent to the flight controller as an UAVCAN `AngularCommand` message that contains both device id and quaternion data fields.
+PX4 based flight controllers implement UAVCAN as their overlying CAN protocol, so orientation data is sent to the flight controller as an UAVCAN `AngularCommand` message that contains both device id and quaternion data fields.

-UAVCAN specification states that each active node on a CAN bus must also send an UAVCAN `NodeStatus` message at least once every second to be considered active.

 ### Task Structure